 You can compare performance between two versions of a model; for example, between an original FP32 model and an optimized INT8 model.
-Once the optimization procedure is complete, click Compare under the Configuration Settings table:
+Once the optimization procedure is complete, click Compare above the Projects table:

 The Setup to Compare Performance page appears: